DeRusGAMING/disgord/README.md

 </div>

 ## About
-Go module with context support that handles some of the difficulties from interacting with Discord's bot interface for you; websocket sharding, auto-scaling of websocket connections, advanced caching (cache replacement strategies to restrict memory usage), helper functions, middlewares and lifetime controllers for event handlers, etc.
+Introducing our Go module with context support - a powerful tool for simplifying the process of interacting with Discord's bot interface.
+Our module handles various difficulties such as websocket sharding, auto-scaling of websocket connections, advanced caching, and more.

+With helper functions, middlewares, and lifetime controllers for event handlers, our package is designed to make your experience with Discord's bot interface as seamless as possible.
+Plus, our advanced caching features include cache replacement strategies to restrict memory usage, ensuring that your system runs smoothly.

-This package is intented to be used with the gateway to keep the cache up to date.
-You should treat data as read only, since they simply represent the discord state.
-To change the discord state you can use the REST methods and the gateway commands, which will eventually update your local state as well.
+Please note that this package is intended to be used with the gateway to keep the cache up to date.
+It's important to treat data as read-only since it represents the Discord state.
+To change the Discord state, you can use the REST methods and gateway commands, which will eventually update your local state as well.

-If you want a more lightweight experience you can disable/reject events that you do not need or want to keep track of.
-Be careful as this might break certain things.
+For a more lightweight experience, you can disable or reject events that you don't need or want to keep track of.
+However, please use caution as this might break certain functions.

 ## Tips
  - Use disgord.Snowflake, not snowflake.Snowflake.